ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ## Range Optimization

 To achieve optimal range and performance with the TFSIK01 modem, it is essential to understand and configure the firmware parameters that influence the radio link.
-The following subsections provide guidance for adjusting key parameters such as data rate, duty cycle, and physical link geometry.
+The following subsections guide adjusting key parameters such as data rate, duty cycle, and physical link geometry.

 ### Choosing the Air Data Rate